 For the longest time, the highest valued postcode in Mayfair has been W1K, and this address is still the current holder of this title.
 However, the neighbourhood has several exciting developments under construction and a further 21 luxury property developments in the pipeline for the next five years, which aims to expand the high-value real estate market and sales into the W1S and W1J areas.

-Prime central London has remained stable in spite of the Global Financial Crisis, with property prices 45 percent higher today than before the crisis hit in 2007.
+Prime central London has remained stable in spite of the, with property prices 45 percent higher today than before the crisis hit in 2007.
 The last decade has seen an 188 percent increase in house prices in Mayfair, which is a substantial improvement over the wider prime central London property market.
 The Mayfair real estate market has also outperformed equity markets as an investment option, making it a secure and promising expense for buyers.
 New property developments in the area can drive 100 percent premiums over the prevailing market rate, by providing the latest facilities and unique designs to meet the demand of the ultimate luxury lifestyle.

 Properties entering the market are currently commanding prices over £1 million for flats and £4.8 million for houses.
 These prices represent a 42 percent house price growth, which is fractionally lower than 45 percent of 2015, but much greater than the 30 percent growth rate over the last ten years.
 It is also much higher the house price growth rates across the rest of prime central London.